-Information regarding the intention to use the Solidarity Pool by a Member State identified in the Commission Decision as under migratory pressure
+Information regarding the intention to use the Solidarity Pool by a Member State identified in the Commission Decision as being under migratory pressure

-- 1. A Member State that is identified in the Decision referred to in Article 7a as being under migratory pressure may, after the adoption of the Council implementing act referred to in Article 44b, inform the Commission and the Council of its intention to make use of the Solidarity Pool. - 2.
-The Member State concerned shall include in the information the type and level of solidarity measures as referred to in Article 44a needed to address the situation and a substantiated reasoning in support thereof, including where relevant any use made of the components of the Toolbox. - 3.
-The Commission shall convene the Technical Level Migration Forum within ten days of receiving the information.
+- 1. A Member State that has been identified in the Decision referred to in Article 7ba as being under migratory pressure shall, after the adoption of the Council implementing act referred to in Article 44b, inform the Commission where it intends to make use of the Solidarity Pool.
+The Member State shall also inform the Council and the Commission shall inform the European Parliament. - 2.
+The Member State concerned shall include information on the type and level of solidarity measures as referred to in Article 44a(2) needed to address the situation, including where relevant any use made of the components of the Toolbox.
+Concerning an intention to use financial measures, the Member State concerned shall also identify the EU spending programme(s) concerned. - 3.
+Following the receipt of this information, the Member State concerned shall have access to the Solidarity Pool in accordance with Article 44e.
+The EU Solidarity Coordinator shall without delay and in any case within 10 days of receiving the information convene the Technical Level Solidarity Forum to operationalise the solidarity measures.